orb-lang/pylon/doc/md/load.md

                                       .. "accepted sessions.")
 session_force_delete_c
    : argument "to_delete"
    : description ("A session title, session number, or list of session "
       .. "numbers/ranges e.g. [1,3,5..6,8..].")
    : convert(parse_list)
+   : args(1)

+local session_accept_c = session_c
+         : command "accept a"
+         : description "Mark a session or list as accepted."

+session_accept_c
+   : argument "to_accept"
+   : description ("A session title, session number, or list of session "
+      .. "numbers/ranges e.g. [1,3,5..6,8..].")
+   : convert(parse_list)
+   : args(1)

+local session_deprecate_c = session_c
+         : command "deprecate p"
+         : description("dePrecate a session, or list of sessions, which will " .."no longer be run with `br session`.")

+session_accept_c
+   : argument "to_deprecate"
+   : description ("A session title, session number, or list of session "
+      .. "numbers/ranges e.g. [1,3,5..6,8..].")
+   : convert(parse_list)